evolvablehardware/BitstreamEvolution/README.md

 ### Troubleshooting
 #### Program hangs during FPGA programming
 BitstreamEvolution may hang indefinitely while attempting to program the FPGA with `iceprog`.
-This often happens if an instance of the program was quit earlier during programming.
+This often happens if the circuit upload process was quit or interrupted for any reason.

-A simple fix for this is to disconnect and reconnect the FPAG.
+A simple fix for this is to disconnect and reconnect the FPGA.

 ## Contributing
 *Don't know what Derek wants to do regarding contributing*.